 So stop asking the impossible, which usually goes along the lines of; “I am extremely nervous, I need to be relaxed!”.
 The problem with this thinking is that it demands that you completely transform your state of mind in an instant.

-Instead, try channeling that nervous adrenaline and turn it into excitement.
+Instead, try channelling that nervous adrenaline and turn it into excitement.
 Adrenaline can be a very positive energy, and a decent amount of it is great for a powerful and engaging presentation.
 Start with a few deep inhalations and exhalations to take the edge off.

 The wonderfully energetic motivational speaker, Tony Robbins, offers some great advice here.
 He suggests putting on some upbeat music that gives you that 'fist pump the air' feeling.
 Couple that with some high octane affirmations of the "I'm so excited, I've got this" ilk, and you'll be raring to go.
 Obviously, it depends on the situation, but most presentation opportunities would benefit from the 'high on life, just been dancing and feel amazing' kind of energy that the Tony Robbins technique promotes.